- M.F.A., University of Pittsburgh

 - Published in local and national newspapers and magazines

 "You can't know where you're going unless you know where you are, and where you came from.
-When you put those three things together, you have the best formula for making a successful impact on your craft and on the world of music.
-When students start to sense all the connections, you can see the 'aha experience' in the eyes.
-It's in the questions they ask, it's in their performances.
-It's a spirit."
+When you put those three things together, you have the best formula for making a successful impact on your craft and on the world of music."

 "The trick is to present the material in a way that is unique to Berklee.
 There might be classes with similar names at other institutions, but they're going to be nothing at all like what students are going to get here, because pretty much every problem in math involves music in some way.
 We calculate the frequencies of notes under various tuning systems, looking at the math behind it.
 In economics and statistics, most of the articles we read are related to the music industry."

 "I want students to be able to see how they can apply psychology in their daily lives, and I hope that when students leave the classroom they are able to share in some of the enthusiasm for psychology that I have."

 "The big thing I want for my students is to not be apathetic and to see that they are a part of history like everyone else."